lawrennd/lynguine/_sources/contributing/guide.rst.txt

 .. _contributing:

-Contributing to ndlpy
+Contributing to lynguine
 =====================

-First off, thank you for considering contributing to ndlpy!
+First off, thank you for considering contributing to lynguine!
 It's people like you that make ndlpy such a great tool.

 Code of Conduct
 ---------------